| CTRI Number |

 | Details |

-Stroke Type: Diagnosed with a first-ever ischemic or hemorrhagic stroke in the subacute phase (one to six months post-stroke).
+Stroke in the subacute phase from one month to six months after onset

-Functional Limitation: Demonstrable lower limb functional impairments such as impaired gait, balance, or mobility.
+Demonstrable lower limb functional impairment including impaired gait, balance or mobility

 |